 What does it take to have a great design?
 Is it all about creativity?
-We have another answer: it’s a combination of creativity AND good planning.
+We have another answer: it’s a combination of creativity and good planning.
 To plan a great work of art, you need to first know the basic elements and principles of design.

 The elements of design are the tools you use to create a work of art.
-Knowing the basic elements and applying them to your piece with a clear understanding will help you make it powerful enough to convey a message.
+Knowing the fundamental elements and applying them to your piece with a clear understanding will help you make it powerful enough to convey a message.

 So, what are the main elements that you need to know before starting working on your blank canvas?
 Check out these seven basic elements of design that can take your work to another level.

 Use this HTML code to share the infographic on your website:

 Form refers to the positive element over the space of your work.
 Together with space, it creates a three-dimensional effect.
 The 3D objects include pyramids, cubes, and other abstract forms.
 You can make a 3D effect by using shadows, color, and overlaid objects.

 It’s sometimes interchangeably used with another design element – shape, however, they’re slightly different.
 The form is mostly 3D and more realistic, while the shape is two-dimensional and flat.

 When a line encloses an area, or when other visual elements are combined, we get a shape.
 Ultimately, everything around us is a shape one way or another, but for a designer, they are more important since they are the root of the most powerful logos.